 In 1939 the core fellowship moved into the third floor of the HCJB office building in what was then “downtown” Quito.
 By the 1950’s, they had moved to the Southern Baptist Church in the same area.
 In April of 1957, the English Sunday Fellowship began to meet in the Iñaquito Church next door to Hospital Vozandes, just a short walk from EFC’s current location.

 In August of 1962, the EFC Board approved construction of a church on the present site – a piece of property owned by HCJB.
 The move to the new building was made in October of 1963 (the month after our current Lead Pastor was born!).
 It was officially named the Peggy Lord Memorial Chapel.
 Peggy was the daughter of D.S. and Erma Clark.
-She had grown up in Ecuador and wanted to return after graduating from Wheaton College.
-Rheumatic fever had weakened her heart and changed her plans and left her bedridden the last years of her life.
+Peggy had grown up in Ecuador and planned to return after graduating from Wheaton College in the "United State" of Illinois.
+Rheumatic fever had weakened her heart and changed her plans, and left her bedridden the last years of her life.
 Upon her death, $5,000 was contributed to the church as a memorial – almost half the total cost of construction.

 The past few years have seen a significant transformation of the church – both its structure and its Sunday morning atmosphere.
 We completed a lengthy process of becoming a completely independent church, moving out from under the legal and administrative umbrella of HCJB.
 We have worked through the structural change of becoming an Elder-led and church while also defining church “bylaws” for the first time.